weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_04_Lab04_Ex1_Managing_Messaging_Compliance.md

 functionality.
 In this task, you will create an eDiscovery case that searches for confidential information being disseminated through email.

+Because eDiscovery cases can oftentimes hold sensitive information that may not be suitable for every administrator to review, many organizations want to control who has permission to view eDiscovery search results.
+To support this scenario, some Microsoft 365 administrator roles provide permission for users to create eDiscovery cases, but they do not include permission to view the search results.
+Only the new eDiscovery Manager role that is assigned in the Security and Complianc center provides permission to view search results.

-Back in Task 1, Holly assigned the Compliance data administrator role to Nestor Wilke.
-While a Global Admin such as Holly could create an eDiscovery case and perform a corresponding search, she would not be able to view the results unless she was assigned the Compliance data administrator role.
-Since an admin cannot assign admin roles to themselves, Holly assigned the Compliance data admin role to Nestor Wilke, who is also a Global Admin.
-In this task, you will log in as Nestor, create an eDiscovery case, perform the search, and view the search results.
+Back in Task 1, you assigned the Compliance administrator role to Nestor Wilke.
+While a Compliance admin can create an eDiscovery case and perform a corresponding search, the admin is not able to view the search results unless he or she is assigned the eDiscovery Manager role in the Security and Compliance center.
+Because you assigned Nestor the Compliance admin role, he now has permission to create an eDiscovery case and initiate an eDiscovery search; however, since you did not assign him the eDiscovery Manager role, he does not have permission to view the search results.
+In this task, you will verify this permission design by logging in as
+Nestor, creating an eDiscovery case, initiating the search, and then seeing what happens with the search results.

 **Note:** It normally takes about 60 minutes for a new role assignment to fully propagate through the system.
+This is why you assigned Nestor the Compliance admin role in Task 1.
+By the time you reach this task, enough time should have passed for Nestor's new permissions to have propagated through the system, enabling him to create an eDiscovery case.
+If the role assignment you performed in
-By the time you get to the point of viewing the search results at the end of this task, if the role assignment you performed in Task 1 has not fully propagated, you will be unable to view the search results.
+Task 1 has not fully propagated, Nestor will be unable to create the eDiscovery case.
-If this occurs, determine how much longer you must wait until you reach an hour since you completed Task 1 and then perform the search again.
+If this occurs, determine how much longer you must wait until you reach an hour since you completed Task 1 and then perform this task again.

 1. You should still be logged into LON-CL1 from the prior task; if necessary, log in as the **Administrator** with a password of **Pa55w.rd**.